 - the demand for the job.

 Starting salaries for qualified dispensing opticians in private practice in the UK tend to be about £18,000 to £25,000 a year.
-With experience this can rise to around £30,000.
+With experience, and taking on a management role, this can rise to around £35,000.

 - You usually work in an optician's shop or practice, although a few dispensing opticians work in hospitals.